jerome-teo/apps-script-api/README.md

 #### Endpoints:
 (`endpoint` parameter controls which logical endpoint we hit)
-1. `getOneStatus` - get the status of one field by ID
+1. `getOneStatus` - get the status of one row by ID
-1. `getManyStatus` - get the status of many fields by a list of IDs
+1. `getManyStatus` - get the status of many rows by a list of IDs
-1. `getAllStatus` - return all data from the databse
+1. `getAllStatus` - return all data from the database

 #### `getOneStatus`
-Gets the status of one row by it's ID
+Gets the status of one row by its ID

 **Params**:
 * `userId` (one required) - the user ID we want to request

 #### `getManyStatus`
-Get the status of many fields by multiple IDs **Params**:
+Get the status of many rows by multiple IDs

+**Params**:
 * `userId` (one or many required) - the user ID (or IDs) we want to request

 #### `getAllStatus`
-Gets the status of all rows from the databse
+Gets the status of all rows from the database

 No params, always returns all rows